PopovEvgeniy/fastwipershell/readme.txt

                     This software made by Popov Evgeniy Alekseyevich

-                             Version 0.7.4
+                             Version 0.7.4.1

 System requirement

-Windows 2000 or higher for 32 bit system
+Windows 2000 or higher for 32-bit system
-Windows Vista or higher for 64 bit system
+Windows Vista or higher for 64-bit system

 Program description